The spectra of finite 3-transposition groups: Case analysis of spectra

-The second table gives the size and spectrum of all examples.
 In Theorem \ref{thm-cuha} we have restricted parameters in order to minimize repetition of examples.
 In the second table we reverse that decision, enlarging the parameter sets to a natural level of generality.
 In particular, unless otherwise stated, $h$ can be any nonnegative integer.

 \dspace{-7}

 \dspace{-7}